Exact equality of the MSEs for two types of nonlinear adaptive systems: Saturation and dead-zone types: Analysis

 If this condition is satisfied, the first terms in (\ref{eqn:SMSE}) and (\ref{eqn:DMSE}) converge to zero.

 From (\ref{eqn:rdef}) and (\ref{eqn:Qdef}), we can also obtain the MSD, or misalignment, as a function of the macroscopic variables $r$ and $Q$ as follows:

 Equation (\ref{eqn:MSD}) indicates that the MSD is proportional to the tap length $N$ within the context of the model discussed in this research.
 Therefore, the MSD is normalized by the tap length.
 This adjusted metric is referred to as the normalized MSD.
-By substituting $t \rightarrow \infty$ into (\ref{eqn:SMSE}) and (\ref{eqn:DMSE}), the first terms converge to zero if (\ref{eqn:convergence}) is satisfied and we can obtain the steady-state MSE for the saturation or dead-zone type, respectively.
+By substituting $t \rightarrow \infty$ into (\ref{eqn:SMSE}) and (\ref{eqn:DMSE}), we can obtain the first terms converging to zero if (\ref{eqn:convergence}) is satisfied and the steady-state MSE for the saturation or dead-zone type, respectively.

 Interestingly, the steady-state MSEs for the saturation and dead-zone types, that is, the second terms in (\ref{eqn:SMSE}) and (\ref{eqn:DMSE}), are exactly equal to each other as follows: